richard-to/richard-to.github.io/programming/_posts/2013-11-25-math-rpg-part-2.md

 ---
 layout: post
-title: "Math RPG - Part 2"
+title: "Math RPG - Part 2: ReactJs"
 ---

 For the combat system, I decided to use HTML and CSS to render the menus instead of drawing them on the canvas element.
 It makes a lot of sense to me since HTML, CSS and some Javascript provide more than enough functionality.
 No sense in rebuilding the wheel for a basic UI interface.